liammcluckie/Cook-House/TESTING.md

 ### [CSS Validation](testing/css-valid.png)

 - The majority of warnings present relate to unknown prefix vendors that have been added by [Autoprefixer](https://autoprefixer.github.io/) to increase cross browser compatibility.
-These warnings have not been corrected due to this know being a necessary practice.
+These warnings have not been corrected due to this being a necessary practice.

 ---